 - Limited product offering

-- Basic charting (limited customisation) and analytic tools
+- Basic charting (limited customization) and analytic tools

 - Expensive for investors with smaller portfolios

 Lightyear is one of the new kids on the block in the UK and has positioned itself as the low-frills option for investors.
-Their product offering is quite limited, but they make up for that by offering very low fees and great interest on uninvested cash (4.5% on GBP).
+Their product offering is quite limited, but they make up for that by offering very low fees and great interest on uninvested cash (4.88% on GBP, as of January 2025).

 Pros